enenra/aqdse/AQD - Reinforced Windows/Content/description.md

 [img]https://i.imgur.com/fVVaDCS.gif[/img]

-[h1]Current version: [b]1.2d[/b][/h1]
+[h1]Current version: [b]1.0[/b][/h1]
 [i]Please refer to the [url=https://steamcommunity.com/sharedfiles/filedetails/changelog/2298956701]changelog[/url] for patch notes.[/i]

 [img]https://i.imgur.com/cdhLXnQ.png[/img]
 [quote]
-This mod adds a selection of concrete and reinforced concrete blocks to the game.
-These use the Concrete Skin textures but are built with concrete, which is made from gravel.
-The blocks' textures are connected when placed next to each other, just like armor blocks.
-Furthermore, adding this mod to your savegame will disable the Concrete Skin as these blocks act as a replacement.
+This mod adds a set of reinforced windows in large and small grid (3x3) to the game.
+They are more durable than regular windows and are ideal for equipping on any cockpits or bridges.
 [/quote]

 [img]https://i.imgur.com/9ZYWMJY.jpg[/img]